-Out of all of the modern T-shirt printing techniques, direct to garment printing (DTG) is the newest and also the most approachable method for those who are not acquainted with the T-shirt printing world.
+Out of all of the modern T-shirt printing techniques, direct to garment printing (DTG) is the newest and also the most approachable method for those who are new to the business.
 Basically, DTG works like your office printer but instead of injecting ink directly onto paper it does so on fabric.

 DTG is usually reserved for artwork that it’s considered too complex for the other printing techniques.
 Because of its potential with colour mixing, DTG printers can recreate gradients, colours and small details that the others have trouble achieving.

 DTG has got low setup costs but it takes the longest to produce which is why it is usually reserved for low orders.
 Another particular quality of DTG is that because it is printed directly into the fabric the feel of the garment is very soft in the end.
 This is why it is a particularly popular technique when recreating vintage-looking T-shirts.

 Because DTG works with water-based inks, it is not compatible with polyester garments or other types of materials that repel liquid.
 For the best possible results, it is always advised to use a 100% Cotton T-shirt.
 This doesn’t mean that a cotton/synthetic blend but as a general rule, the more cotton the T-shirt has then the more vibrant the end print will be.

 A Brief History of DTG

 Like we mentioned earlier, DTG is the newest one of the T-shirt printing techniques.
 Especially, when compared to the ancient screen printing.
 In fact, its story only dates back to the late 90’s when the first printer called ‘Revolution’ was introduced into the market.